mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 The following elements have emerged from many in the learning design as of merit for sharing in this chapter based on the following criteria: key to the learning experience of participant; novel in terms of lack of existing research; supported by recorded data; and of potential wider interest outside this context.
 IS THIS NEEDED OR IS THE CRITERIA ONLY THAT IT ADDRESSES RESEARCH QUESTIONS? -->

+### Introduced and emergent activity

+The distinction between planned and emergent activities is of note and bears exploration.

+NOTE - HOW AND WHY - Why because this allows a more detailed analyis of different aspects of agency.

-## Re-examining barriers associated with cultural factors
+### Re-examining barriers associated with cultural factors

 In chapter 4 social and cultural barriers were treated in summary alongside other more technical obstacles.